 If a Broadcaster Application is currently loaded, and the candidate entry has identical values of @appContextId and @appId, then the currently loaded Broadcaster Application is the same as the candidate entry, the running Broadcaster Application persists, and receives a Service Change notification if it has requested one.

-Similarly, if a Broadcaster Application is currently loaded, and the @validUntil property for that Broadcaster Application has been reached, then the Receiver is expected to unload the current Broadcaster Application and proceed as below.

 If a Broadcaster Application is currently loaded, and the Broadcaster Application is different from the candidate entry, then the Receiver is expected to unload the current Entry Page and load the candidate entry Broadcaster Application’s Entry Page.

 If there is no Broadcaster Application currently loaded, the Receiver is expected to load the candidate entry Broadcaster Application’s Entry Page.